Coelecanth/Project1-final/ReadMe.md

     The sites goal of "luxury service and accomdation in the wilderness" means that the user gets the right sense that this is a high quality lodge with well established history, but also a friendly family owned and run business, which works with the local native communities and leaves little or no impact on the envioronment.
     To establish the site provides high quality images applealing to the fly fisher.
 This will reinforce the goals and overall impression of a duress free visit with some excelleennt fly fishing staying in luxury accomadation.

-### Scope

-The main features that will be implemented into the website will be included in navigated via a single scrollable page.
+## Skeleton

+To create the wireframes which are an initial outlay of the layout of the site.
+There were three frames created.
+Each frame representing a different device and each frame measured in pixels.
+This was done to show the responsiveness of the layout on different devices.

+Desktop (1920 x 1080)
+Tablet (1024 x 1366)
+Mobile (393 x 852)
+Wireframes

+The wireframes were then built on by creating an actual fully designed site using the colour palette, fonts and images that were selected when initially scoping out the site.
+Planning and being as prepared as possible was the key reason for generating the full designs using figma.

+Having the design already laid out with the bulk of the main elements, like which colours work well together, which elements were coloured what, which font to use for what text, which images to use and where they are placed, having all these factors planned out makes the coding of the site easier to focus on and more straightforward.##

+# Design

-The design of the site should be friendly adopting an inviting feeling based on teh family business, but also be provide imagery and text to make th website applealing and stand out from the crowd in terms of other websites within the same industry.
+The design of the site should be friendly adopting an inviting feeling based on the family business, but also provide imagery and text to make th website appealling and stand out from the crowd in terms of other websites within the same industry.
-A colour palette was chosen thats reflect a forest like feel with suitable greens and browns The fonts selected at this point to help create this design.
+A colour palette was chosen thats reflect a forest like feel with suitable greens and browns.

-### Homepage

-This will offer a stand out navigation bar that will be fixed to bottom of the page so when scrolling through the site the user at any point can skip or go back to certain sections on the page.
-The hero image will be a backdrop flyfishing will which will be symaptehtic to the colour scheem the image will be sized to balace between good and performance and high quality/defintion, so that we make sure load times on smaller devices are kept as low as possible and that we don't use too much of the users data.

-### FAQ page

-We will use warm neutral colours with this section that will ultimately give the user a small but informative insight into the business, who we are, where we operate and what we offer.

-### Enquiry/newsletter form

-### Footer

-    The footer will be fixed so as to allow user to browse regardless of where they on the page or site Contact

-    This will be where the user inputs there relevant information where they will be able to get in touch with the company.
-    It will also contain a map indicating where the company is actually located.

-    The structure of the site consists of a single scrollable page rather than multiple separate pages.
-This should give a more accessible experience for all and by doing so will adopt a more mobile-first design which although market reserach for this business given the demographic and age of people, suggest a preference to use larget screen devices this provides better interest to  keep the user interested
+The fonts selected were slected to creat a relaxed feel with good contrast.

 ## Colour scheme